Learn how to evaluate dark web monitoring tools based on source coverage and detection speed.

 Malicious or negligent insiders sometimes leak credentials intentionally or accidentally expose them through misconfigured systems.

-What Features Matter in Dark Web Monitoring Tools?
+What Features Matter in Dark Web Monitoring Software?

 Not all dark web monitoring tools offer the same capabilities.
 Here’s what security teams should evaluate:

-The solution should monitor Tor hidden services, criminal marketplaces, Telegram channels, paste sites, and stealer logs.
-Stealer logs contain the freshest credentials, often appearing within hours of device infection.
+The solution should monitor Tor hidden services and dark web markets.
+Telegram channels and stealer logs are critical too.
+They contain the freshest credentials, often appearing within hours of device infection.

 Real-Time Alerting

 Alerts should arrive within minutes of detection, not days.
-Real-time notifications let you reset compromised credentials before attackers can use them.
+Real-time notifications give you time to respond before compromised credentials are exploited.
 Look for customizable alerting via email and webhook, plus integrations with your ticketing system or SOAR platform.

 Multi-Domain Monitoring

-Enterprise security teams need to monitor multiple domains, subsidiaries, and business units.
+Enterprise security teams need to monitor multiple domains and subsidiaries.
 The tool should provide a single view of exposures across all your monitored assets.

 API Integration

 The tool should support automating queries and workflows via API.
-This enables integration with your existing security stack, including SIEMs and SOAR platforms.
+This lets you integrate with your existing security stack, including SIEMs and SOAR platforms.
 API access also allows custom reporting and automated remediation workflows.

 Scalable Pricing

 Look for pricing models that scale with your needs.
 Per-domain pricing lets you start with critical assets and expand coverage over time.
-Evaluate whether enterprise minimums align with your organization’s size.
+Evaluate whether enterprise minimums align with your team’s size.

 Password Intelligence